 RE and PSHE overview for this half-term

-Within our PSHE lessons and class assemblies, we will be exploring the importance of possessing a 'can-do' attitude and growth mindset, especially within Y6.
+Within our PSHE lessons and class assemblies, we will be continuing to explore the importance of possessing a 'can-do' attitude and growth mindset, especially within Y6.
 We will also be considering how we can best support each other through the challenges of Y6, as well as the happy times, and reflecting upon the importance of having confidence in our abilities and always giving our all.
 We will be using inspirational video clips and stories as the basis for much of our PSHE learning, including the recent TV coverage of Prince Harry's Invictus Games, whilst tracking the progress and performances of attitude and perseverance of Paralympian Lauren Steadman throughout her 'Strictly' journey as a real-life example of that 'can-do' attitude that we are looking for!

 We will also be reflecting upon our goals and aspirations for the future, including finding out more about possible careers, secondary school and university, as well as developing our understanding of the importance of internet safety and how to keep safe online.

 Weekly spellings are tested and set on Thursdays, with new spellings thus stuck in reading records ready for the weekend.
 Children have 20 spellings a week in the Y6 format, giving them opportunities to explore Y5/6 National Curriculum spelling patterns and word lists, as well as recapping those from Y3/4.

 Children have personal reading diaries which should be in their reading wallets with their book-banded school reading book and be brought into school every day.
 They should read with an adult as much as possible and record this in these diaries, in addition to taking time to record their own independent reading experiences, reading at least 5 times a week.
 They also have your own personal reading rewards booklets, within which they're working towards collecting 60 parent/carer signatures for reading at home in order to win a book from our class selection!